conan7882/triplet-loss/README.md

 - sklearn

 ## Metric Learning on MNIST
-- The aim of this experiment is to check if the triplet loss using batch hard mining correctly implemented.
+- The aim of this experiment is to check if the triplet loss using batch hard mining is correctly implemented.
 - The dimension of embedding is set to be 2 for visualization.
 - As MNIST dataset is pretty simple, the network used to learn the embedding consists of 2 convolutional layers followed by 2 fully connect layers.
 - For each batch, 12 samples of each class (0-9) are randomly selected.
 For triplet loss, margin = 0.5 is used.